Camden County Domestic Violence Lawyer

 Domestic Violence Lawyers Serving Clients in Camden and throughout South Jersey

 Few things in life are more important than our family and our relationships.
 At Aydelotte & Scardella Law LLC, we understand this very well.
 But occasionally, conflicts occur that result in physical, emotional, and psychological violence.
 Sometimes these conflicts are simple and straightforward.
 Other times, they are the result of complex situations that an experienced Camden County domestic violence lawyer would be well aware of.

 While any arrest for domestic violence is always upsetting, it’s not always black and white.
 To figure out what you’re potentially facing under New Jersey domestic violence law, consider hiring Aydelotte & Scardella Law LLC to represent you.
 The Camden NJ Criminal Attorneys at Aydelotte and Scardella Law LLC are experienced not only in handling the criminal charges that stem from domestic violence arrests but also in restraining order matters.
-They are the team that can handle every aspect of the legal trouble you might find yourself in after a domestic violence situation.
+They are the top-rated criminal defense team that can handle every aspect of the legal trouble you might find yourself in after a domestic violence situation.

 Defining Domestic Violence Under New Jersey Law

 Common sense says defining domestic violence should be pretty easy.
 But if you’re thinking about hiring a Camden County domestic violence lawyer, you understand that things aren’t always so simple.

 New Jersey’s primary domestic violence law is the Prevention of Domestic Violence Act.
 This law has a very specific definition of what constitutes domestic violence.

 The definition can be broken down into two parts.
 First, there is the identification of behavior that could qualify as domestic violence.
 Second, there is a description of who can potentially be the victim of domestic violence.

 Behavior that Can Constitute Domestic Violence in Camden County and Across NJ

 The Prevention of Domestic Violence Act, N.J.S.A.
 2C:25-19(a), defines domestic violence as: “the occurrence of one or more of the following acts inflicted upon a person protected under this act by an adult or an emancipated minor.”